atonkovic1/atonkovic1/README.md

 Hi, my name is Antonio Tonković.

-I love developing web applications that solve real world problems that people have.
+I love developing web applications that solve real world problems.

 Technologies that I currently use the most are:
 - C#, .NET
-- React
+- Angular
-- PostgreSQL
+- Microsoft Azure

 Other technologies that I have experience with are:
 - Java, Spring
 - Node.js, Express
 - Python
+- React
+- PostgreSQL
 - MongoDB
-- Amazon AWS, Heroku
+- Amazon AWS

 You can reach me at antonio.tonkovic@gmail.com.